-SERCOS NOTE: The function block SCA_PBIT must be called and com-
+SERCOS NOTE: The function block SCA_PBIT must be called and completed successfully prior to calling the FAST_QUE function with a SERCOS axis.

 This function can be used to:

 - 1. Start a move - 2.
 Go from one move to another If the first move completes before the fast input occurs, the second move will begin just as if the FAST_QUE function had not been called. - 3.
 End a move If the fast input does not occur, the move will end in the normal way.